smartdevicelink/sdl_evolution/proposals/NNNN-sdl-protocol-security-specification.md

 ### 4.7.1 Security Query

-The TLS Payload is send in a binary header.
+The TLS Payload is sent in a binary header.
 The size is 12 bytes which matches the size of the RPC Payload Binary Header.

 #### 4.7.1.1 Binary Query Header